lzwjava/blog-source/_posts/2022-12-11-learn-anything.md

 7. Go crazy.
 Then you can't leave English for one second.
 You must ensure you have some English materials to listen to as long as you are awake.

 8. Know yourself and keep focus.
 Let the voices of English float around your ears, you will be naturally focusing time by time.
-When I drive for 2 hours, I can listen carefully for 1 hour.
+When I drive for 2 hours, I must be able to listen carefully for 1 hour.

 9. Take exams and then know your limit.
 Though my IELTS 6 score is good, However, most graduate programs of the top 50 universities need IELTS 6.5 or 7.
 So be humble.